IL2HorusTeam/projects/README.md

 [IL-2 Sturmovik]  dedicated server controlling and statistics gathering system.
 Includes  server commander, web application and missions generator.

-This project is an alternative to [IL2 Server Commander] and [FBDaemon].
-Is project is a continuation of [oblalex/horus].
+This project is an alternative to [IL2 Server Commander] and [FBDaemon] and a continuation of [oblalex/horus].

 Contacts
 ---